farlee2121/DevEssentialsBlog/_drafts/2020-07-25-Structs-vs-Enums.md

 Discriminated unions can also accomodate this scenario and are overall a much more powerful tool.
 Alas, most OO languages are not graced with them yet.

 ## Design Comparison
-Thishis situation highlighted three design alternatives.
+This situation highlighted three design alternatives.
 Here is their stengths and weaknesses in table form

 <style>
 td{ text-align:center;}